wp-plugins/noaa-weather/readme.txt

 == Upgrade Notice ==
-Upgrade using the Wordpress Admin or overwrite your files/folder with the new files/folder.
+Upgrade using the WordPress Admin or overwrite your files/folder with the new files/folder.

 == Frequently Asked Questions ==